Bhaktivinoda Thakur: Teaching in Orissa (1858–1866)

-In Chutimangal, Kedarnath Datta was able to begin his career as an English teacher – first at the local village school, and then, after passing a qualifying examination, at a school in Cuttack.
+In Chutimangal, Kedarnath Datta began his career as an English teacher – first at the local village school, and then, after passing a qualifying examination, at a school in Cuttack.
 From 1862 until 1865 he served as the first headmaster of Bhadrak High School (currently Zilla School) in Bhadrak.
-His finances improved, allowing him to dedicate more time to studying, writing, and lecturing.
-This established Kedarnath as an intellectual and cultural voice of the local bhadralok community, and soon a following of his own formed, consisting of students attracted by his discourses and personal tutorship on religious and philosophical topics.
+His finances improved, allowing him to devote more time to studying, writing, and lecturing.
+This helped establish him as an intellectual and cultural voice within the local bhadralok community, and soon a following of his own formed, consisting of students drawn to his discourses and personal tutorship on religious and philosophical topics.

 In August 1860 his first son, Annada Datta, was born.
-His birth was followed by the death of Kedarnath's wife ten months later.
-Widowed and with an infant on his hands at twenty-three, Kedarnath married Bhagavati Devi, a daughter of Gangamoy Roy of Jakpore.
-She would become his companion and the mother of his other thirteen children.
+Ten months later, Kedarnath's wife died.
+Widowed and with an infant to care for at twenty-three, Kedarnath married Bhagavati Devi, a daughter of Gangamoy Roy of Jakpore.
+She become his companion and the mother of his other thirteen children.
 (Note: Kedarnath Datta's fourteen children are:

 with Shaymani: (1) Annada Prasad, son (1860);

 with Bhagavati Devi: (1) Saudamani, daughter (1864); (2) Kadambani, daughter (1867); (3) son died early, name unknown (1868); (4) Radhika Prasad, son (1870); (5) Kamala Prasad, son (1872); (6) Bimala Prasad, son (1874); (7) Barada Prasad, son (1877); (8) Biraja Prasad, son (1878); (9) Lalita Prasad, son (1880); (10) Krishna Vinodini, daughter (1884); (11) Shyam Sarojini, daughter (1886); (12) Hari Pramodini, daughter (1888); (13) Shailaja Prasad, son (1891).)
-After a short tenure at a lucrative position as the head clerk at the Bardhaman revenue collector's office, Kedarnath felt morally compromised as well as insecure with the position of a rent collector and settled for a less profitable but more agreeable occupation as a clerk elsewhere.
+After a short tenure as the head clerk at the Bardhaman revenue collector's office, Kedarnath left the position and accepted a clerical post elsewhere.

 These external events as well as the internal conflict between morality and need moved Kedarnath towards introspection in search for a more appealing concept of God, as accepted in Christianity (towards which he leaned) and Vaishnavism.
-A meeting with a jāti Vaishnava in Midnapore Chaitanya and Vaishnavism.
+A meeting with a jāti Vaishnava in Midnapore exposed Kedarnath to Chaitanya and Vaishnavism.
 Kedarnath tried to acquire a copy of Chaitanya Caritamrita and the Bhagavata Purana, principal scriptures for Gaudiya Vaishnavas, but failed.
 The death of his wife greatly affected him, and he struggled to reconcile his intellectual leanings towards the formlessness of God and his emotional prayers to a personal deity.

 This period was also marked with Kedarnath's budding literary gift.
 Taking advantage of the tranquility of his new clerical job, he composed the Bengali poems Vijanagrama and Sannyasi, lauded for their poetic meter, which incorporated the style of Milton and Byron into Bengali verse.
 He also authored an article on Vaishnavism as well as a book, Our Wants.

 As Bhagavati Devi gave birth to Kedarnath's second child, daughter Saudhamani (1864), the need to secure a more stable income for his growing family made Kedarnath seek a job with the British government.